Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 • Bring a camera to take photos and videos during the sea trial.

-• Check the engine room for any leaks or dripping and take a picture of it.
+• Check the engine room for any leaks or dripping and take pictures of anything you see.

 • The fuller, the better.